Appearance

 1234)

-Click Next and fill out the following information for the Create new schema section:
+Click Next and fill out the following information for the Schema Details section:

-- Schema Name: Must be all lowercase with no numbers or spaces (e.g.,
+- Name: Must be all lowercase with no numbers or spaces (e.g.,

 transportschema).
 You can have multiple schemas per server to separate your data objects.

-Click Next and fill out the following information for the Configure databases section:
+Click Next and fill out the following information for the Configure PostgreSQL section:

 postgres - Port: